AvinashDhillor/HELearn/README.md

 The public-key (b, a) can then be used for encryption, and the secret-key sk for decryption.

-### How to Encrypt the data using public key and LWE concept
+### How to Encrypt the data using public key and RLWE concept

 -[] ()